digst/cloud/design.md

 Service availability is an extension of the cloud characteristica of measured services.
 THe health of the platform and it's individual services most be continiously monitored.

-**Vendor neutral** - applications and data shall be movable from one cloud platform to another without unreasonable effort.
+**Vendor Neutral** - applications and data shall be movable from one cloud platform to another without unreasonable effort.

 Public agencies can not allow there data or application to be locked-in to a specific vendor.
 From a regulatory view public procurement should support competition and not favour a specific propitary tehcnology or sole vendor.
 From a strategic perspective public services should be possbile to move between organisation, and to be intergrated into new operational landscapes.
 This principle supports the provider resource pooling characteristic.